Urban and Community Forestry

 • Will we get to pick the type of tree that will replace the one removed?

-Keri M asked 6 months ago
+Keri M asked over 1 year ago

 Great question!
 County foresters will provide a list of tree options for replacement trees that is unique to each site.
 Availability of trees and site details will play into which trees there are for property owners to choose from.